Disposable Sterile Scalpel: A Complete Buyer's Guide

 Proper disposal isn't just a good idea; it's a regulatory requirement.
 After use, every scalpel must be immediately placed in a designated sharps container.
 These containers are puncture-resistant, leak-proof, and clearly labeled to prevent accidental exposure.
 Never try to recap, bend, or break a blade before disposal.
 This practice is a cornerstone of any effective infection control program and is essential for OSHA compliance.
 Because disposable scalpels are single-piece units, they simplify the process.
 You just dispose of the entire instrument, which removes the risks associated with disassembling a reusable handle.

-Proper Storage to Maintain Sterility
+How to Store Scalpels to Maintain Sterility

 The sterility of a disposable scalpel is guaranteed by its packaging, so proper storage is key to preserving its integrity.
 Always store scalpel boxes in a clean, dry environment away from direct sunlight and moisture.
 Before opening, inspect the individual packaging for any tears or damage.
 If the seal is compromised, the scalpel should not be considered sterile and should be discarded.
 High-quality dental disposables are typically gamma-sterilized and individually sealed to ensure they are ready for immediate, safe use.
 Keeping them in their original dispenser box also helps maintain organization and protects the sterile packages until they are needed.